Romerac/LP2/Atividade 5/readme.md

 ------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------

-# Ptestemetodos:
+# PTestingMethods:

 ------------------------------------------------------------------------------------------------

 #Ex1:
-Create an application named Ptestemetodos and, in the main form (rename it to frmPrincipal), add a MenuStrip component (from the "Menu & Toolbars" category).
+Create an application named PTestingMethods and, in the main form (rename it to frmPrincipal), add a MenuStrip component (from the "Menu & Toolbars" category).

 • Menu – created using the MenuStrip component (Menu & Toolbars category).